Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 We test this prediction by estimating bivariate Granger causality regressions between NASDAQ returns and each of the three technology proxies (IT-investment growth, TFP growth, and patent growth), separately for speculative and non-speculative regimes.
 The PSY-detected bubble periods are too narrow (5--6~months for the dot-com episode) to support meaningful inference, so we define broader speculative periods based on the run-up phase: January~1997 to March~2000 for the dot-com era ($n = 39$) and January~2023 to December~2025 for the AI era ($n = 33$--$35$).
 Lag lengths are selected by the Bayesian Information Criterion (BIC).
 HC3 heteroskedasticity-robust $p$-values could not be computed because of near-singular covariance matrices in the small speculative-period samples; we therefore report both standard $F$-test and wild bootstrap $p$-values, which yield consistent conclusions throughout.

 Table~\ref{tab:granger_causality} reports the results.
-During both speculative periods, no technology proxy is predicted by lagged returns in the Granger sense: all $p$-values exceed~0.70 for the dot-com episode and~0.54 for the AI era.
-The reverse direction is also insignificant: technology variables do not predict returns in the Granger sense during speculative periods, which is consistent with speculative dynamics reflecting sentiment rather than fundamentals.
-This pattern holds uniformly across all three technology proxies and both eras, providing direct support for the separability assumption.
+During both candidate speculative periods, no technology proxy is predicted by lagged returns in the Granger sense: all $p$-values exceed~0.70 for the dot-com episode and~0.54 for the AI era.
+The reverse direction is also insignificant: technology variables do not predict returns in the Granger sense during these periods.
+This pattern holds uniformly across all three technology proxies and both eras, providing evidence consistent with the separability assumption.

 The non-speculative periods tell a complementary story.
 In the dot-com non-speculative sample ($n = 136$--$141$), only one marginally significant relationship emerges: returns Granger-cause IT investment at the~10\% level ($F = 2.476$, $p = 0.062$), consistent with an accelerator channel whereby equity market valuations affect IT spending with a lag.
 No other direction is significant.
 In the AI non-speculative sample ($n = 36$), the results are richer: IT investment, TFP, and patent grants all Granger-cause returns at the~5\% level or better ($p = 0.019$, $0.015$, and $0.005$, respectively), while returns also Granger-cause TFP ($p = 0.016$).
 This bidirectional causality during normal periods is expected and economically sensible: technology fundamentals drive asset prices, while stock market wealth effects and Tobin's~$q$ channels feed back into productivity.
-Crucially, this bidirectional link is absent during the speculative regime, which is precisely what the separability assumption requires.
+The absence of this bidirectional link during candidate speculative regimes is consistent with the separability benchmark, but the small samples mean the result should be read as supportive rather than conclusive.